abdulnine7/Leetcode-Blind-75/README.md

 Given an array of meeting time intervals consisting of start and end times `[[s1,e1],[s2,e2],...] (si < ei)`, determine if a person could attend all meetings.

-The imtervals are of form, class objects of the below class,
+The intervals are of form, class objects of the below class,
 ```python
 class Interval(object):
     def __init__(self, start, end):